 Key Benefits of Facelift Surgery

-Facelift surgery can significantly rejuvenate your appearance by tightening sagging skin, reducing wrinkles, and restoring facial contours.
-The results are typically long-lasting, with many patients enjoying a more youthful look for 7–10 years.
+Facelift surgery offers significant benefits, including a more youthful and refreshed appearance.
+It can tighten sagging skin, reduce deep wrinkles, and restore facial contours.
+The results are typically long-lasting, with many patients enjoying the effects for 7–10 years.
 Additionally, the procedure can boost self-confidence and improve overall quality of life.

 Potential Risks and Side Effects

-- Recovery: Typically 2–4 weeks for visible healing.
+- Recovery time: 2–4 weeks for most patients.

 Timeline & Aftercare: First 4–12 Weeks